Herman Miller Embody Review (2026)

 Final Verdict

-Buy it if you shift positions throughout the day, value adaptive support over structured posture guidance, and want a chair that encourages movement during long sessions.
-Skip it if you need strong adjustable lumbar pressure, want deep recline, or prefer a plush cushioned feel.
+You shift positions throughout the day, value adaptive support over structured posture guidance, and want a chair that encourages movement during long sessions.